ryfazrin/ryfazrin/README.md

 ⚡ tried the front-end framework, I really like the JavaScript syntax especially Reactjs.
 React is easy to read and easy to understand for me.

-🤔 I'm trying to do a little bit of trouble in the native app section 😄.
-It amazed me.
+🤔 I'm trying to do a little bit of trouble in the native app section.
+It amazing for me😄.
 Java which is transformed into kotlin without a semicolon, it presents shortcodes. or Flutter with simple and easy UI writing for multiplatform.

 I like all of this. ❤